faizzul95/ci3.2based/README.md

     public function relatedModelWithoutLocalKey()
     {
          return $this->hasMany('Related_model', 'foreign_id');
-         // Remark : will use $primaryKey value as the localKey }
+         // Explanation : will use $primaryKey value as the localKey }
 }
 ```